valancej/documentation/_general/about/gdpr.md

 Aside from the above, we will also store the results of some of your actions, e.g. "John restarted build 345DG3AE" to be able to provide a record of who triggered certain events.

-#### Deleting your account
+#### Deleting Your User

-In case you no longer want to use Codeship, you can delete your account via the Personal Settings page.
+In case you no longer want to use Codeship, you can delete your user via the Personal Settings page.
 This will not actually remove your information (we're obligated to keep it to be able to prove that the account existed) but we will delete any oauth token that we have on file, and make sure it will no longer be possible to authenticate as that user.

-### Other data that we use
+### Other Data That We Use

 As part of running the Codeship infrastructure, we use a few monitoring and error capturing tools (rollbar, papertrail, newrelic, etc.).
 Errors may occasionally contain personal information, such as a username, name, or email, but will never contain anything more sensitive than that.
 We also have a 30 day data retention policy in place for the tools, so anything older than that will be deleted.